suchi-panda/footballAPP-repo/README.md

 you can view results by changing previously listed parameters.

-Data is fetched consuming APIFooball APIs.
+Data is fetched consuming APIFooball APIs available @ https://apifootball.com/documentation/

 ### Steps to run build docker image and run the contnairazation ->